 2. The permitted surface types are grass, sand, clay, snow or artificial turf (conforming to World Rugby Regulation 22).

-Please note that contact training and matches are not allowed on any surface which does not comply with Law 1.
+Please note - contact training and matches are not allowed on any surface which does not comply with Law 1.

 The World Rugby Regulation